RonakUpasham/CS699-Project/README.md

     The Flask app handles user requests and communicates with the backend for data retrieval.
     Various routes are defined to support different functionalities, such as single stock analysis and stock comparison.

-2. PostgreSQL Database

-    The project utilizes a PostgreSQL database to store scraped stock data.

 3. Data Scraping Scripts